Brian Piccolo Park

 Brian Piccolo Park is a sports venue located in Cooper City, Florida.
 The ground was opened in 1989 on 175.2-acre of land with the facilities of three soccer fields, two cricket fields, two basketball court as well as a velodrome.

 In 2004, the ground played host to first-class cricket when the United States cricket team played Canadian cricket team in the ICC Intercontinental Cup.
 Since then the ground has hosted many non-first-class cricket matches.
 It also served as the home ground for the Florida Thunder a Pro Cricket team in 2004.
 The park is also home to one of the few cycling tracks in South Florida.
-The park also encompasses a skateboard park.
 It is considered one of the main centers for athletic activity in Broward County Parks.

 Organizations

 Organizations founded in/for Brian Piccolo Park include: